 Motor vehicle crashes are the leading cause of unintentional injury-related death among children ages 14 and under in the United States.
 Child safety seats and safety belts, when installed and used correctly, can prevent injuries and save lives.
 Young children restrained in child safety seats have an 80 percent lower risk of fatal injury than those who are unrestrained.

-The Newton Police Department’s Traffic Bureau has a certified child safety seat technician authorized to install and inspect any child safety seat to include booster seats.
+The Newton Police Department’s Traffic Bureau has certified child safety seat technicians authorized to install and inspect any child safety seat to include booster seats.
 To set up an appointment for assistance in the installation or an inspection of your child’s seat(s) at no charge contact Dsg.
-Steven VanNieuwland at (973) 383-2525 or firstname.lastname@example.org.
+Steven VanNieuwland at (973) 383-2525 or email@example.com or Ptl.
+Dan Finkle at firstname.lastname@example.org.